 The Quarterly Monitoring Board (comprising of SMBC and SCH officers) are responsible for monitoring the effectiveness of the management and performance of the housing service which includes the monitoring of building safety compliance.
-Performance monitoring is also undertaken by the Corporate Health and Safety Board in SMBC.
-Under the Building Safety Bill, the Council has a legal duty to appoint an Accountable Person dutyholder for the 'in-occupation' phase of the lifecycle of 'in-scope buildings' (currently defined by draft legislation as certain buildings exceeding 18 metres in height).
+Performance monitoring is also undertaken by the Building Safety Assurance Board in SMBC.

+Under the Building Safety Act, the appointment of an accountable person is required for the 'in-occupation' phase of the lifecycle of 'in-scope buildings' (currently defined by legislation as certain buildings exceeding 18 metres or more in height, or at least seven storeys).